redis/redis-doc/commands/cluster-meet.md

 `MEET` packet instead of a `PING` packet.
 The two packets have exactly the same format, but the former forces the receiver to acknowledge the node as trusted.

-@return

-@simple-string-reply: `OK` if the command was successful.
-If the address or port specified are invalid an error is returned.